simonmichael/hledger/hledger-api/doc/hledger-api.1.m4.md

 hledger-api is a simple web API server, intended to support client-side web apps operating on hledger data.
-It comes with a series of simple client-side app examples, which drive it's evolution.
+It comes with a series of simple client-side app examples, which drive its evolution.

 Like hledger, it reads _files_
 For more about this see hledger(1), hledger_journal(5) etc.